 Marketing opportunities - True has promised users no tracking or no ads.
 However, Inc.com reported that the app’s Founder, Bret Cox says that while private threads will never support ads, there are ads in public threads based on the areas of interest indicated by a user.
 Cox has seen creators and bloggers using public threads to advertise their courses, and he hopes this can drive revenue for True in the future.

-Meta has launched an app to rival Twitter and go up against Elon Musk called 'Threads'.
-Fresh to the market in July 2023, Threads is expected to have a similar feel to Twitter but is branded as “Instagram’s text-based conversation app”, with screenshots suggesting users will be able to use their existing Instagram login details for sign-up.
+Meta launched an app to rival X/Twitter and go up against Elon Musk called 'Threads'.
+Fresh to the market in July 2023, Threads has a similar feel to Twitter but is branded as “Instagram’s text-based conversation app”, with screenshots suggesting users will be able to use their existing Instagram login details for sign-up.
 After a record-breaking inital launch, it is still settling into its own place within the social media apps landscape.

 Meta's Chief Product Officer, Chris Cox says: “We’ve been hearing from creators and public figures who are interested in having a platform that is sanely run, that they believe that they can trust and rely upon for distribution."
 Cox says the company's goal for the app is “safety, ease of use, reliability” and making sure that creators have a “stable place to build and grow their audiences.”